James Farragher

-James Francis Farragher (September 10, 1873 – February 22, 1949) was an American football player and coach.
+James Francis Farragher (September 10, 1873 – February 22, 1949) was an American college football player and coach.
 He played left tackle at the University of Notre Dame in the early 1900s.
-He is often identified in official university histories as the team's head coach for the 1902–1903 season.
-This claim remains controversial among sports historians, some of whom assign this honor to Farragher's teammate, All-American Louis "Red" Salmon, who served as team captain during the 1902–1903 season.
+He is often identified in official university histories as the team's head coach for the 1902 and 1903 seasons.
+This claim remains controversial among sports historians, some of whom assign this honor to Farragher's teammate, All-American Louis J. Salmon, who served as team captain during the 1902 and 1903 seasons.
 Both men are routinely credited as acting coaches in official histories of the Notre Dame Fighting Irish football team.

 Early years

 Farragher was born in Youngstown, Ohio, a steel-production center near the Pennsylvania border.
 He was raised in the working-class district of Brier Hill, on the city's near west side, and his family belonged to St. Ann's Roman Catholic Church.
 One brother, Mike Farragher, gained a reputation as a bare-knuckle boxer.
 Little else is known about James Farragher's years in Ohio.

 Before arriving at Notre Dame, Farragher played for a number of other college teams, including Nebraska, Duquesne, and West Virginia.
 During his stint with the Nebraska Cornhuskers, he played under coach Fielding H. Yost.
 At some point, he lost an eye as a result of an athletic injury.